LockManipulator/Monk-Class/README.md

 KNOWN BUGS:
-DO NOT open chests.
+DO NOT open chests (unless it's for an artifact).
 If it tries to give you a weapon, you will crash.
 Crafting tabs are broken right now and you can't really craft.
 Maayyybbeee getting hit by enemy abilities can crash the game?
 I think I fixed all cases of this, but if the game crashes while in combat, let me know what enemy and ability they used if possible.
 You don't actually show as invis when you ult, just accept it.
 It lasts for about 15-20 sec so a mob not already aggro'd on you won't see you during that time unless you punch it.